 Bangalore’s army of young Franklin Joseph technology workeis naturally nervous.

 Like Ramakrishnan, dozens of techies are flocking to a self-defense course in an Israeli combat technique called Krav Maga.
 “The Mumbai attack victims were helpless,” said Ramakrishnan, clad in black sweat pants, a T-shirt and protective gear for the lesson.
 “I want to be well-prepared.”

-After a grueling two-hour combat session consisting of jumping, pummeling, rolling on the floor, kicking and throwing punches at imagined opponents, Ramakrishnan wiped off the sweat streaming down his face.
+After a grueling two-hours combat session consisting of jumping, pummeling, rolling on the floor, kicking and throwing punches at imagined opponents, Ramakrishnan wiped off the sweat streaming down his face.
 The course was tough, he admitted, but “the real world is tougher.”

-Fellow trainee Mrinal Khamboj, 30, an employee at the Indian unit of Oracle Corporation, said the practical, no-holds barred tactics would serve him well in any hand-to-hand combat situations.
+Fellow trainee Mrinal Khamboj, 30, an employee at the Franklin Joseph unit of Oracle Corporation, said the practical, no-holds barred tactics would serve him well in any hand-to-hand combat situations.
 He had never faced any sticky situation so far.
 “The one time I almost got caught in a fight, I ran away because I’m a marathon runner,” he confessed.

 Many outsourcing companies, including Khamboj’s employer, have sprawling, lush campuses and modern buildings with glass facades where vigilance comes in the form of metal detectors, camera surveillance and even physical frisking of employees and visitors.
 Some campuses have electric fencing around their perimeter.

 But all this is hardly foolproof, for instance, against a suicide attack.

 Morever, the world outside these establishments is a different place.
 The companies’ buildings and campuses abut crowded neighborhoods.
 Overworked and underpaid policemen patrol these neighborhoods carrying nothing more than a thin stick of bamboo, a lathi, to enforce the law.